insanum/gcalcli/docs/README.md

 ${execpi 300 gcalcli --conky calw 3}
 ```

+You may need to increase the `text_buffer_size` in your conkyrc file.
+Users
+have reported that the default of 256 bytes is too small for busy calendars.

 #### Agenda Integration With tmux

 Put your next event in the left of your 'tmux' status line.
 Add the following